Happy families: Development

 The game was devised by John Jaques Jr. who is also credited with popularizing tiddlywinks, ludo and snakes and ladders, and first published before the Great Exhibition of 1851.
-Cards following Jaques's original designs, with grotesque illustrations possibly by Sir John Tenniel (there was no official credit), are still being made.
+Cards following Jaques' original designs, with grotesque illustrations possibly by Sir John Tenniel (there was no official credit), are still being made.

 Family members

 The names of the family members are structured as follows, where X stands for a surname and Y for an occupation.